ugyenpenjor1/SDM-single-species-occupancy-model/README.md

 I have not uploaded data because the raster files required to produce species distribution maps are heavy and GitHub doesn't allow files larger than 25MB.
 Please contact ugyenpenjor.bt@gmail.com to get a copy of the data.
 The codes are annotated for readability.
 This model uses the Bayesian approach.
-If you are interested to learn the same model under the maximum likelihood framework and correcting for spatial autocorrelation, please contact the author
+If you are interested to learn the same model under the maximum likelihood framework and also wish to correct for spatial autocorrelation, please contact the author